av-mae-uf/av1tenth-docs/docs/information/theoryinfo/routes/navsys.rst

     Figure 2: Data Structure to Represent a Route Segment

-Carrot Creator
-^^^^^^^^^^^^^^
-The ``carrot_creator`` node is the most complicated node in this system.
-It requests the list of poses from the ``route_point_generator`` node and then creates the array of route segments.
-The structure used to define a route structure is shown in Figure 2.
-The default values for the route segment parameters :math:`w_1` and :math:`w_2` are set equal to 1.
-The default values for :math:`L_1` and :math:`L_2` are set equal to ¼ the distance between the pose locations that define the route segment, i.e. points :math:`P_0` and :math:`P_3`.
-Note that the length of the path segment is also calculated for use in future calculations.
-The coordinates of the points and the length of the path segment are written in units of meters.

 During vehicle motion, after the ``carrot_creator`` node has calculated the entire array of route segments, it receives the current vehicle pose from the ``vehicle_simulator`` node.
 The next task is to determine the point on the first route segment (segment number 0)